 Cvetka Grašič, healthcare professional involved in the pilots: “We had difficulties with the recruitment of patients, but then we found an efficient strategy for enrolment”

-eCAN Bites is a podcast that gather interviews with some of the healthcare professionals that have participated in the eCAN pilots.
+eCAN Bites is a podcast that gathers interviews with some of the healthcare professionals that have participated in the eCAN pilots.
 In four episodes we will try to dive into their experiences.
 How was to be involved in this study as a healthcare professional?
 What’s the patients’ feedback?
 How could this project change the current healthcare ecosystem in Europe?

 In this first episode, we’ve interviewed three clinical phycologists and one medical oncologist from 4 different countries.
 They shed light on the main benefits and difficulties they encountered while setting and conducting the study.
 Some of them have participated in pilot 1a, focused on breast cancer patients.
 Some others were involved in pilot 1b, addressing head and neck cancer patients, and other professionals took part in pilot 2, working with advanced cancer patients.